-Of course, the model was introduced to measure young, unproven companies, and that's where it really shines.
-Consider Datadog (NASDAQ:DDOG), a cloud analytics company that IPO'd last week.
-Datadog reported an outstanding 82% revenue growth, compared to the same period last year.
+For example, consider Datadog (NASDAQ:DDOG), a cloud analytics company that IPO'd last week.
+Datadog reported an outstanding 82% revenue growth in its most recent quarter, compared to the same period last year.
 That's an amazing number.
-And its profit margin was negative 9.29%.
-While a negative profit margin is bad news, we can forgive it in this case because the loss is so slight, and the company's revenue growth is so high.
+And its profit margin was negative 9%.
 Adding the numbers together, Datadog has a Rule of 40 score of 73.
 That's fantastic.
-One can feel comfortable investing in Datadog, assuming the price is right, because the underlying business is so strong.
+While a negative profit margin is bad news, we can forgive it in this case because the company's revenue growth is so high.

 The Rule of 40 is one metric investors interested in SaaS companies can use as they start their search for investments.